benji-cannot-code/fast-vc-chromium-benchmark-run-4/components/keyed_service/README.md

 FASTVC-BENCH-CORPUS:chromium-main-v1-943b94ae-1c74-4335-94fa-ceb4d277cea8
+KeyedService and KeyedServiceFactory together support building a dependency tree of services that are all keyed off the same object (typically, content::BrowserContext or web::BrowserState), and whose teardown order is managed according to the expressed dependency order.

 KeyedService is a layered component (https://sites.google.com/a/chromium.org/dev/developers/design-documents/layered-components-design) to enable it to be shared cleanly on iOS.

 This component has the following structure: